0x4248/notebook/content/01 Areas/Misc/Languages/4248 Scripts of the world.md

 properties-ver: "1.2"
 stub:
 ---
-# 4248 Languages of the world
+# 4248 Scripts of the world

 ***
 A collection of the worlds most famous scripts